jeffreycwitt/pl339/docs/27-regulation-proposals.md

 </div>

-# Course/Exam Review
+# Course Exam Review

 # Exam Format

-The exam format will consist of two parts.
+The final exam format will consist of two parts.
 (1) A question section composed primarily of multiple choice, quotation identification, and/or short answer questions and (2) then two essay questions asking you to explore and articulate some of the big ideas we've been discussing throughout the semester.
 You'll have 2 hours to complete the exam.

 In preparation for class and our review session, consider the following bullet points.
 Please annotate any ideas you would like to discuss, review, or clarify during our class review session.